-Wilderness First Aid Packing List
+Course Packing List

 Practical Sessions and Scenarios where you’ll be kneeling and rolling around on wet, muddy, rocky ground in all but extreme weather conditions, pretending to be hurt and practicing your rescue skills.

-- Wear comfortable, non-cotton layers that you don’t mind getting stretched or dirty (a base “wicking” layer, an insulating mid-layer, a warm outer layer plus waterproof top and bottom).
+- Wear comfortable, non-cotton layers you don’t mind getting stretched or dirty (a base “wicking” layer, an insulating mid-layer, a warm outer layer and waterproof top and bottom).

 - Warm Socks and Hat